 Imputing Missing Values

 Imputation is a method used to retain most of the data and information in a dataset by substituting missing data with another value.
 No matter how advanced your imputation process is, this might also result in losing information.
-Even if you develop an imputation model, you only enhance the patterns other features have already provided.
+Even if you develop an imputation model, you only enhance the patterns that other features have already provided.

 We have two different types of data: categorical and numerical data.
 Missing categorical data can mostly be handled using a central tendency measure mode.
 Missing numerical data can also be dealt with using central tendency measures, such as mean and median.